 Prior to June, 2008 Daya Counselling Centre was known as London Interfaith Counselling Centre (LICC).
 Incorporated in 1985, it was born out of the need identified by a number of key church leaders in London.
 LICC was envisioned to provide access to affordable, quality counselling to those in our community who otherwise could not afford this service.
 Counselling would be provided in the context of honoring the spiritual – understanding and respecting the unique ways in which each person defines this term.

 Our first home was in the lower level of Bishop Cronyn Memorial Church.
 LICC moved to the Skill Centre at 141 Dundas Street in 1999, and became Daya Counselling Centre in 2008.

 The new name, “Daya,” comes from the ancient Sanskrit language and means compassion.

-We are proud to celebrate over 10 years of service as Daya Counselling Centre!
+In 2018 we were proud to celebrate over 10 years of service as Daya Counselling Centre!